 So what if you’ve missed a service?
 This doesn’t mean you need an engine oil flush—just service your car a little earlier next time.

-The verdict: Waste of money.
+The verdict: Waste of money, a non-essential car service cost.

 Sometimes called a de-sanitising service, air-conditioning services are often upsold at each service.
 You may be told that the service will freshen your car’s smell and remove bacteria.
 And you will pay around $285 for the privilege.